 6) Making the best of what we have

-The lockdown lead to us to expand our home office space and I feel really grateful to have somewhere I can dedicate to learning and working.
+The first lockdown lead to us to expand our home office space and I feel really grateful to have somewhere I can dedicate to learning and working.
 It’s also spurred us to clear up our backyard.
 Our son now has a sandpit in the back garden and we have a place to sit and enjoy the sun.
 But instead of lusting after the luscious gardens that others have, I’ve found that I appreciate our space.
 I am looking at ways to utilise it and to make it nicer to look at.
-This lockdown has made me look at what I have, rather than what I’d like and I want to continue to do that.

 7) Stuff is just stuff